ovilaro/parla/README.md

 - Choose whether Markdown is rendered, stripped, or shown as-is.
 - Toggle Shift+Enter vs Enter to send.
 - Toggle desktop notifications for incoming messages when the window is unfocused.
+- Choose bubble, compact IRC, or workspace message layouts, and configure the tray icon for background use.
 - Choose the JSON-RPC server source: Parla/system auto-discovery or a custom binary.

 ### Keyboard shortcuts